aranhil/qgrepGUI/README.md

 ## Installation

-Install the Visual Studio extension and follow the setup instructions below.
+Install the Visual Studio extension from [here](https://marketplace.visualstudio.com/items?itemName=Stefan-IulianChivu.qgrepSearchTool-x64) (for Visual Studio 2022) or from [here](https://marketplace.visualstudio.com/items?itemName=Stefan-IulianChivu.qgrepSearchTool-x86) (for Visual Studio 2019) and follow the setup instructions below.

 ## Setting up in Visual Studio